Petrullo-Lab/squirrel_mast_project/README.md

 1) Bioinformatics/16s_dada2.R On each separate run file this runs.
 Dada2 and creates ASVtables
 2) Bioinformatics/combination_runs.R to cobine the different runs.
 This code is generated through the KRSP database which has limited access.
 Please contact me for a copy of the data used if interested in repeating the analysis

-Neverthless I provide here the data to perform all statistical analysis
+Neverthless I provide here the data to perform all statistical analysis, in the folder data.

 Then you can move to statistics